Ottoman frigate Mubir-i Sürur: Service history

 The ship was ordered and laid down in 1846 by the Eyalet of Egypt, then a province of the Ottoman Empire.
 She was launched the following year and began sea trials in 1848 without her steam propulsion system.
 The ship was originally commissioned in 1848 as Sarkiye for the Egyptian fleet; she then went to Britain where her steam engine was installed in 1849.
 Now complete, she was presented to Sultan Abdulmejid I and she was commissioned into the Ottoman fleet in 1850, now renamed Mubir-i Sürur, which means "informer of happiness".
 The ship was the first screw-driven vessel of the Ottoman fleet.

 Mubir-i Sürur did not see action during the Crimean War of 1853–1855.
 In some sources, the ship is included in the squadron commanded by Mustafa Pasha (Adolphus Slade), but the historian Candan Badem notes that Slade did not record the ship as having been under his command and therefore discounts those reports that include her.
 The historians Bernd Langensiepen and Ahmet Güleryüz concur with this assessment.
 After the war, the Ottoman Navy planned to refit the old sail ship of the line Mahmudiye with steam engines, but on inspection of the ship, it was determined that she had badly rotted and was not worth refitting.
 The engines that had been ordered were instead used to replace Mubir-i Sürur's worn-out machinery.
-At the start of the Cretan Revolt in early 1866, Mubir-i Sürur was stationed in Izmir; she was assigned to the European Division under Ferik Ethem Pasha.
+At the start of the Cretan Revolt in early 1866, Mubir-i Sürur was stationed in İzmir; she was assigned to the European Division under Ferik Ethem Pasha.
 The division was used to patrol for Greek blockade runners supplying arms to the insurgents on Crete.
 By 1869, she had been transferred to the 3rd Squadron in the Asiatic Division.
 In 1873, the vessel was reduced to a training ship for naval cadets.